+The purpose of the Stage 2 Audit is to confirm a corporation’s quality management system is fully compliant with AS9100.
 After one to two months following the Stage 1 audit, the certification body will return to audit your entire quality system.
 The CB will analyze each process within your organization for compliance with AS9100.
 This includes such things as customer requirements and legal and organizational requirements.
 The length of the Stage 2 audit is determined by the size of the organization, number of sites, and the functions included within the system.

-- Report all non-conformances so that they can be assessed further.
+- Report all nonconformances so that they can be assessed further

-- Create the surveillance plan for the organization and choose dates for the first surveillance visit in the following months.
+- Create the surveillance plan for the organization and choose dates for the first surveillance visit in the following months

 Certification body performs surveillance audits once per year during the issued certificate validity.
 Surveillance audits are performed and documented in an analogical way like the certification audit.
 Lead auditors shall elaborate the surveillance audit report within 14 days from the realization of surveillance audit.

 Transfer of accredited certification means appreciation of existing and valid management system certificate awarded by other accredited certification body for the purposes of certificate.